Calculate the return on invested capital with CalcoPolis.

 ROIC clearly indicates how successful a company is in investing capital to it has access.
 This metric is especially for companies that use debt as leverage since alternative metrics such as ROE doesn't consider the company's debt.

 Although this single metric is not enough to find the company's real value, it's an essential component of the financial analysis of the enterprise.
 There is so much accounting information that this ratio reveals, so analysis without considering it is not complete.

 How to use ROIC to determine if rising capital is a good option?

-Since the fundamental question answered by ROIC ratio is “how efficiently a company utilizes current assets?” - this metric can be used to decide if additional influx of capital could be efficiently used for value creation.
+Since the fundamental question answered by the ROIC ratio is "how efficiently a company utilizes current assets?" - this metric can be used to decide if the additional influx of capital could be efficiently used for value creation.